geopython/pycsw.org/development/rfc/rfc-6.md

 ## Overview

-This RFC describes improvements to pycsw's JSON support to provide a more natural, efficient approach to the currnet capability.
+This RFC describes improvements to pycsw's JSON support to provide a more natural, efficient approach to the current capability.

 The [current approach](https://github.com/geopython/pycsw/blob/1.10/pycsw/util.py#L314-L332) takes an `lxml.etree.Element` object and converts it to a Python `dict` which is then converted to JSON by Python's default json implementation.
 Below is a snippet of JSON output of a `GetRecords` request with `outputFormat=application/json` specified: